robertdigital/goquant/README.md

 # goquant-trading
-send order to different broker
+Send order to different broker.
+For project progress please see: https://github.com/hyu2707/goquant-trading/projects/2

 ## Use Guide
 ### IB